 It’s time for this vicious cycle to end.
 Your sleep is a serious matter, and so is ending your pain.
-That’s why the team at Mattress Advisor reviewed more than 100 different mattresses and compared each on qualities that are favorable for sleepers with back pain.
+That’s why we reviewed more than 100 different mattresses and compared each on qualities that are favorable for sleepers with back pain.
 This guide will make it easy for you to find the best mattress to alleviate your pain and help you get the quality sleep you deserve.

 When it comes to preventing back pain, maintaining proper posture is critical.
 You probably have that covered during the day while you’re sitting or standing, but fixing your posture is not something you can make a conscious effort to do while you’re sleeping.

 During the night, you will have to rely on your mattress to do the hard work for you.
 If you aren’t sleeping on the right mattress, you will be at risk of improper spinal alignment.
 In the long term, this can lead to serious irritation, inflammation of your joints, and speed up the degenerative process.

 So what qualities should you seek in a proper mattress?
 Let’s look at the major factors you should be considering when you start shopping for a mattress suited to help ease your back pain.

 The Level Sleep is made with patented TriSupport™ technology to provide top-notch lumbar support while still offering the plush comfort you need to drift into sleep.
 This design is especially well-suited for sleepers with back pain as it allows your shoulders and hips to sink in while supporting your lower back.